 Over two decades ago, I was the senior pastor of a seemingly healthy, steady-growing cell-based church.
-I was supported by a strong eldership team of four other men, each of whom loved the Lord (not always a given in eldership boards) and who wanted to serve the Lord’s purposes wholeheartedly.
+I was supported by a strong eldership team of four other men, each of whom loved Jesus (not always a given in eldership boards) and who wanted to serve the God’s purposes wholeheartedly.
 We had seven people on full-time or part-time staff, owned three properties in the city and ran our fair share of “successful” programmes including a Bible School.

 Our eldership meetings were a joy; we spent most of our time ministering to the Lord and to one another.
 Doing so, I think, meant we were never overburdened with too many crisis “business meetings”.

 However, as good as things seemed, I was personally starting to feel the pressure of being a “successful pastor”.
 I had started to discern some of the symptoms of burnout in my life; realising that as much as 70% of what I was doing as the “senior pastor” was not in keeping with my core spiritual gifts.
 I was burning out and everyone was cheering me on!

 But above all this was a deepening frustration in my inability to equip the saints for the work of the ministry.
 In fact, the more I strove towards this end—the more skilled I became, the better I honed my leadership, preaching and ministry gifts, the better I attempted to structure things—the more dependent on me the church became; the less equipped they were for ministry.